 - Increased Body Mass Index (BMI).
 This is possibly due to increased load bearing.

 - Foot hyperpronation.
 Pronation is a natural reaction when walking or running, where the foot, flat on the ground, rolls inwards for stabilization.
 Hyperpronation, however, can put pressure on the medial or inner sections of the shinbone.

 Historical risk factors include:

-- Prior use of orthotics or shoe inserts – while there is a significantly correlation between prior use of orthotics and developing MTSS (in one meta-analysis, 25% of the patients that developed MTSS were previously prescribed orthotics), the mechanism is unclear
+- Prior use of orthotics or shoe inserts – while there is a significant correlation between prior use of orthotics and developing MTSS (in one meta-analysis, 25% of the patients that developed MTSS were previously prescribed orthotics), the mechanism is unclear

 - History of shin splints – those with previous cases of MTSS have a significantly higher risk of recurrence cases.
 It has been suggested that this may be due to causal factors still being present, or that damage done persists long after.
 One study found evidence of failed bone healing in MTSS sufferers up to 8 years after MTSS injury.

 - Fewer years spent actively participating in running – this is likely to be due to lower neuromuscular and bone adaptation to the sport, as the body is constantly conditioning itself based on present mechanical load demands.
-This may indicate a need for a preconditioning program, but further studies on recommended length of duration still needs to be done.
+This may indicate a need for a preconditioning program, but further studies on the recommended length of duration still need to be done.
 One study did conclude that 4 weeks was insufficient for reducing injuries in runners.

 - Overall, females are more at risk of developing shin splints than males – also, some risk factors are only specific to one gender, for example, lower fat intake, leg length discrepancy, and lower bone density were significant risk factors for females, but not considered risk factors for males.